-- Loews repurchased approximately 12.7 million shares, or 5.1%, of its common stock in 2022 and has repurchased approximately 98 million shares, or 29.4%, of its common stock from 2018 through the end of 2022, while consistently maintaining a very strong liquidity position; - the company's book value per share (excluding accumulated other comprehensive income) increased approximately 21.9% during the past five years; and - the leadership teams at Loews's principal operating subsidiaries remained focused and motivated to maintain stability through the challenges of the last few years in order to ultimately drive the most value from their respective companies, helped in part by the leadership of the company's Chief Executive Officer and our other named executive officers.
+- Loews repurchased approximately 14 million shares, or 5.9%, of its common stock in 2023 and has repurchased approximately 91.2 million shares, or 29.2%, of its common stock from 2019 through the end of 2023, while consistently maintaining a very strong liquidity position; - the company's book value per share (excluding accumulated other comprehensive income) increased approximately 31.8% during the past five years; and - the leadership teams at Loews's principal operating subsidiaries remained focused and motivated to drive the most value from their respective companies, helped in part by the leadership of the company's Chief Executive Officer and our other named executive officers.

-As a result of these efforts, the underlying businesses of Loews's subsidiaries have remained strong, even in certain challenging operating environments.
+As a result of these efforts, the underlying businesses of Loews's subsidiaries have remained strong.
 For example:

-- CNA achieved strong underlying P&C underwriting profitability and premium growth while actively managing the risk in its long-term care business and maintaining an extremely strong capital position; - Boardwalk Pipelines continued to increase its operating results, entered into \$1.3 billion of firm agreements in 2022 and decreased its leverage; - Loews Hotels had a record-breaking year following its emergence from the pandemic and continued to execute on its long-term growth strategy and to improve the operations of its portfolio of hotels and resorts; and - Altium Packaging continued to grow through acquisitions, diversifying its product mix.
+- CNA achieved strong underlying P&C underwriting profitability and premium growth while actively managing the risk in its long-term care business and maintaining an extremely strong capital position; - Boardwalk Pipelines continued to increase its operating results, entered into \$1.9 billion of firm agreements in 2023 and completed a strategically important acquisition; - Loews Hotels' performance has exceeded pre-pandemic levels and it continued to execute on its long-term growth strategy through the development of several new hotel properties; and - Altium Packaging improved its earnings and margins through operational efficiency gains and executed on its growth strategy through capacity expansion projects and the integration of several acquisitions.

-Incentive Compensation Determination: The Compensation Committee determined in the first quarter of 2023, for the reasons detailed above, that Mr. Tisch earned his target incentive compensation award for 2022.
-This award is approximately 38.7% of the amount allocated to him from the performance bonus pool based on the level of performance-based income for the year.
+Incentive Compensation Determination: The Compensation Committee determined in the first quarter of 2024, for the reasons detailed above, that Mr. Tisch earned his target incentive compensation award for 2023.
+This award is approximately 29.1% of the amount allocated to him from the performance bonus pool based on the level of performance-based income for the year.